 |TV Repair Costs|

 |National average cost||$200|

 The term ‘flat screen’ applies to a wide range of TV types, from LCDs to the latest 4K and Smart models.
-The TV type impacts the repair costs because more advanced and expensive TVs have more costly components to replace or fix.
-The table below shows common TV types and average repair costs for each:
+A flat screen means the TV’s screen surface is flat rather than convex like older models.
+There can be several different types of flat-screen TVs, from older LCD to the newest Smart and 4K TVs.
+The type impacts the repair costs because more advanced and expensive TVs have more costly components to replace or fix.
+In addition, some TV repairs may not always be possible on that type.
+For example, it is not possible to replace the screen on a plasma TV if it cracks and begins to leak.
+The table below shows common television types and average repair costs for each:

 |OLED||$100 - $400|